aekanun2020/2023-DataFlow-ApacheBeam-streamTransformation/README.md

-# Apache Beam Pipeline and Transaction Injector for Real-Time Data Processing
+# Real-Time Data Processing with Apache Beam and Google DataFlow

-This repository contains two Python scripts:
+This repository is designed to implement a real-time data processing pipeline.
+The pipeline processes real-time transaction data from a Google Pub/Sub topic and writes it to a Google BigQuery table.
+The repository contains two main Python scripts:

 1. `newCol-logEnable-revised-WORK.py` - Implements an Apache Beam pipeline that processes real-time transaction data from a Google Pub/Sub topic and writes it to a Google BigQuery table.
 2. `transactions_injector.py` - Generates simulated transaction data and publishes it to a Google Pub/Sub topic, simulating a real-time transaction stream.